Skip to Content

 Belfast, in Northern Ireland, is amazing!
 During winter, it’s magic.

-First of all, there are many festivities, from Christmas, New Year’s, Valentine’s, to St. Patrick’s Day (17th of March).
+First of all, there are many festivities, from Christmas, New Year’s, and Valentine’s to St. Patrick’s Day (17th of March).
 Belfast is a great place to see it all!

 It’s best enjoyed during the winter due to the low season.
 This means fewer crowds everywhere and some pretty sweet deals all around!
 It is cold, though.

-Belfast is right around the middle of the country, making it a great base while in Northern Ireland.
+Belfast is right around the middle of this European country, making it a great base while in Northern Ireland.

 It’s easy to go all the way up North (Giant’s Causeway, anyone?) or South as a day trip to Dublin, for example – rent a car for a weekend and do it all then!